uclnlp/torch-imle/README.md

 ## Example

 Implicit MLE (I-MLE) makes it possible to integrete discrete combinatorial optimization algorithms, such as Dijkstra's algorithm or integer linear program (ILP) solvers, into standard deep learning architectures.
 The core idea of I-MLE is that it defines an *implicit* maximum likelihood objective whose gradients are used to update upstream parameters of the model.
 Every instance of I-MLE requires two ingredients:
-1. An ability to approximately sample from a complex and intractable distribution.
-For this we use [Perturb-and-MAP](https://home.ttic.edu/~gpapan/research/perturb_and_map/) (aka the Gumbel-max trick) and propose a novel family of noise perturbations tailored to the problem at hand.
+1. A method to approximately sample from a complex and intractable distribution.
+For this we use Perturb-and-MAP (aka the Gumbel-max trick) and propose a novel family of noise perturbations tailored to the problem at hand.
-2. I-MLE reduces the KL divergence between the current distribution and the empirical distribution.
-Since in our setting, we do not have access to the empirical distribution and, therefore, have to design surrogate empirical distributions.
+2. A method to compute a surrogate empirical distribution: Vanilla MLE reduces the KL divergence between the current distribution and the empirical distribution.
+Since in our setting, we do not have access to an empirical distribution, we have to design surrogate empirical distributions.
 Here we propose two families of surrogate distributions which are widely applicable and work well in practice.

 For example, let's consider a map from a simple game where the task is to find the shortest path from the top-left to the bottom-right corner.
 Black areas have the highest and white areas the lowest cost.
 In the centre, you can see what happens when we use the proposed sum-of-gamma noise distribution to sample paths.